 I bought large green apples thinking they would be the same consistency and they weren’t, they turned out much softer….and you need to make the slices thick or cube them to get it just right.

 If you prefer really soft baked apples just add another minute on to this recipe but I really recommend small green apples cut into thick slices for the best results (they sell bags of about 10 of these in most grocery stores, already bagged)

 If you have ever had Cracker Barrel baked apples these Instant Pot apple crisp reminds me of those.
 All 5 of us just love them when we are able to visit for dinner so I really wanted to try and come close to that version and using my original recipe in the crockpot I was able to make just a few adjustments to create the perfect pot full….as you see here below.

 I love texture, the rolled oats provide that for this recipe.

 Do not use instant oats as they will become too mushy and won’t work well.

 You don’t need a lot of liquid as the apples produce juice as they bake.
-I use water for the liquid on the bottom but for the liquid at the top you could use apple cider in this Instant Pot dessert.
+I used water for the liquid but you could use a bit of apple cider and the rest water in this Instant Pot dessert.

 If you’ve never had apple crisp it does come in many forms.